Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 "Not even the Core-Tie?"

 "Maybe.
 That’s a long story.
-For now, just...I dunno."
+For now, just...
+I dunno."

 "I pray to the gods for him."